1. IFRS VBox¶

 Under IFRS 9, financial instruments are classified into three categories: amortized cost, fair value through other comprehensive income (FVOCI), and fair value through profit or loss (FVTPL).
 The classification of a financial instrument depends on the entity’s business model for managing the instrument and the characteristics of the instrument itself.

-IFRS-VBox if compliant with IFRS 9 and can fair-value, post and disclose Financial Contracts such as Loans, Overdrafts, Debt-Securities, Term-Deposits, Borrowings, Swaps, Guarantees and Letters of Credit.
+IFRS-VBox is compliant with IFRS 9 and can fair-value, post and disclose Financial Contracts such as Loans, Overdrafts, Debt-Securities, Term-Deposits, Borrowings, Swaps, Guarantees and Letters of Credit.

 IFRS 16 is a standard issued by the International Accounting Standards Board (IASB) that applies to the accounting of leases.
 It replaces the previous standard, IAS 17, which was considered to be too complex and lacking in transparency.